Skip to main content

 • SetConfig(): maps UART configuration to CDC Line Coding, and sends one Serial State notification

 Internally it uses LibXR::ReadPort / LibXR::WritePort as a software RX buffer and TX queue manager, and performs enqueue/dequeue in endpoint callbacks.
+It also implements backpressure and a pending-cache mechanism: when RX queue space is insufficient, it pauses OUT re-arming and resumes once the upper layer consumes data.

 LibXR::USB::CDCWriteTest / LibXR::USB::CDCReadTest